elastic/ecctl/docs/ecctl_deployment_appsearch_create.md

-      --name string                   Optional name to set for the AppSearch deployment (Overrides name if present) --ref-id string                 RefId for the AppSearch deployment (default "main-appsearch") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 2048) -t, --track                         Tracks the progress of the performed task --version string                Optional version to use.
+      --name string                   Optional name to set for the AppSearch deployment (Overrides name if present) --ref-id string                 RefId for the AppSearch deployment (default "main-appsearch") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 2048) --version string                Optional version to use.
 If not specified, it will default to the deployment's stack version
       --zones int32                   Number of zones the deployment will span (default 1)
 ```